3t8U/ruby_project2/README.md

-# _AnaGRAMer_
+# _¡WORD UP!_

-#### _This is an application that determines if two words are an anagram_
+#### _This is an application that stores ords and their definitions_

 #### By _**Nate Powers**_

 ## Description

-_This application allows the user to input two words and discover if they are an anagram or not_
+_This application allows the user to create, read, update & delete words, definitions and pronunciation details_

 _https://3t8u.github._